Outdoor Patio Visitation Update September 15

 Yes, you can continue to deliver medications to the front door, and we will sanitize the medications as they come into the community.

-Yes, New Haven has increased our cleaning supplies to a hospital grade and the chemical is 100% effective against COVID-19.
+Yes, New Haven has increased our cleaning supplies to a hospital grade solution that is 100% effective against COVID-19.